Today's Articles

 Herring joined the Howard faculty in 1921, started the University's Art department in 1922, was its head until he retired in 1953, and founded the University's Gallery of Art in 1928 (it opened in 1930).
 Aden, a former student of Herring at Howard who was the first curator of the University's Gallery of Art until he left that position in 1943, was the director of the Barnett-Aden gallery, named after his mother, Naomi Barnett Aden.
 Black artists featured at the gallery included Alma ThomasElizabeth CatlettLois Mailou JonesCharles WhiteEdward Mitchell BannisterJacob LawrenceLaura Wheeler WaringRomare BeardenHenry O. Tanner, and Bernice Cross.

-The collection featured artists of every race, particularly African American artists whose work was shown in a few other venues. "...there were few such opportunities in the years following World War II...in those bleak years, the Barnett-Aden Gallery was one of the few private galleries where Black painters, sculptors, and graphic artists had a continuing opportunity to expose their works.”
+The collection featured artists of every race, particularly African American artists whose work was shown in several other venues. "...there were few such opportunities in the years following World War II...in those bleak years, the Barnett-Aden Gallery was one of the few private galleries where Black painters, sculptors, and graphic artists had a continuing opportunity to expose their works.”
 The gallery opened with the exhibition "American Paintings for the Home."
 It was officially incorporated on August 19, 1947.
-The early gallery as it existed in 1947 can be seen in the painting First Gallery by John Robinson.
-Exhibitions shows, receptions and other events provided a racially integrated gathering place for the art community in a segregated city from the 1940s to-1960s.
+The early gallery, which existed in 1947, can be seen in the painting First Gallery by John Robinson.
+Exhibition shows, receptions, and other events provided a racially integrated gathering place for the art community in a segregated city from the 1940s to 1960s.

 The collection was shown in the 1970s at the Anacostia Neighborhood Museum of the Smithsonian Institution and the Corcoran Gallery of Art.
-Much of the collection was owned by Robert L. Johnson.
+Robert L. Johnson owned much of the collection.
 2015, he donated portions to the National Museum of African American History and Culture.

 New Poem Each Day